Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 The better choice between sunscreen and sunblock ultimately depends on your specific skin type, lifestyle, and preferences.

-Both sunscreen and sunblock offer great sun protection, but the best choice depends on your skin type and lifestyle:
+Both sunscreen and sunblock offer excellent sun protection, but the best choice depends on your skin type and lifestyle:

 In 2025, innovative formulations will address many traditional drawbacks of sunscreen and sunblock.
 Chemical sunscreens offer elegance and invisibility, while mineral sunblocks provide immediate and often broader protection.